da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 If we use the newly propsed Monte Carlo estimator of ["Convergence of Milstein Brownian bridge Monte Carlo methods and stable Greeks calculation"](https://arxiv.org/abs/1906.11002), we get the following results for Gamma:

-Hence, the estimator not only allows for stabile Gamma through FD, but also results in stable Gamma through AAD.
+All in all, we found a BFS Monte Carlo estimator, as demonstrated in the following:

 <img src="images/gammaBarrierOSS.png" alt="present value comparison" width="400" height="300">

-Again, see this [Colab notebook](https://github.com/da-roth/StableAndBiasFreeMonteCarloGreeks/blob/main/src/ExampleBarrier/example_barrier_Colab.ipynb) to reproduce all the results.
+Again, see this [Colab notebook](https://github.com/da-roth/StableAndBiasFreeMonteCarloGreeks/blob/main/src/ExampleBarrier/example_barrier_Colab.ipynb) to reproduce all the results and to review the BFS Monte Carlo algorithm for barrier options.

-Summary:
+Summary for barrier options:
 1. While the payoff of the barrier option has a discontinuity

 <img src="images/payoffBarrier.png">